rackerlabs/rackspace-how-to/content/cloud-servers/introduction-to-iptables.md

          sudo iptables -A INPUT -i eth0 -m state --state ESTABLISHED,RELATED -j ACCEPT

+- To to allow connections on ServiceNet (required by Cloud products, notably Cloud Backup and Cloud Monitoring)

+         sudo iptables -A INPUT -i eth1 -m state --state ESTABLISHED,RELATED -j ACCEPT

 -  Allow connections to SSH

   Ok, in this case we can make a few different choices, the choices can be